hackabit18/bughopper/README.md

             $   flutter run

+* Note:

+        - Create a firebase project and add the google-services.json file to the android/app folder.

-* Note: The phone no. in the lib/pages/createReport.dart needs to be added in order to send the report to particular number.
+        - The phone no. in the lib/pages/createReport.dart needs to be added in order to send the report to particular number.

 ##  About the app: